How CAD106 works

 Two Phase 2 randomized and placebo-controlled clinical trials of CAD106 (NCT00733863 in Europe, and NCT00795418 in the U.S, both sponsored by Novartis) were initiated in 2008, and their open-label extension studies (NCT00956410 and NCT01023685) lasted through to 2011 and 2012, respectively.

-The main purpose of these trials was to the assess the safety and tolerability of multiple doses of CAD106, and to measure the degree of the antibody response it generated against beta-amyloid.
+The main purpose of these trials was to assess the safety and tolerability of multiple doses of subcutaneous (below the skin) injections of CAD106 and to measure the level of the antibody response it generated against beta-amyloid.
 Results showed that the vaccine was generally safe, well-tolerated, and triggered antibody responses to beta-amyloid in 63.8 percent of those treated with no evidence of autoimmune reactions.
 However, no differences were seen between the treatment and placebo groups on cognitive decline and brain volume.

-A Phase 2/3 clinical trial (NCT02565511), called the Generation Study, is currently recruiting people at risk of Alzheimer’s at sites across the U.S., Canada, and Europe.
-It will separately test if CAD106 and another investigative medication, CNP520 from Amgen, can prevent Alzheimer’s in people, ages 60 to 75, who are cognitively healthy but have two APOE4 genes.
+A Phase 2/3 clinical trial (NCT02565511), called the Generation Study, is currently underway.
+It is no longer recruiting patients but research is still ongoing.
+The study was designed to separately test if CAD106 and another investigative medication, CNP520 from Amgen, can prevent Alzheimer’s in people, ages 60 to 75, who are cognitively healthy but have two APOE4 genes.
 APOE4 is a variant of the APOE gene found in a number of Alzheimer’s patients.
 People with two copies of the APOE4 gene variant are considered to be at high risk of developing mild cognitive impairment (MCI) and/or dementia due to Alzheimer’s disease.
 MCI is a slight decline in cognitive ability, including thinking and memory skills.

-One part of the study will compare 430 given CAD106 as an injection to 260 individuals who will receive a placebo; another will compare against placebo 390 people treated with oral CNP520.
-The study will follow participants for at least 60 months (5 years) and up to 96 months (8 years).
-Generation Study is expected to conclude in May 2024.
+One part of the study was to compare 430 participants given CAD106 as an intramuscular (inside the muscle) injection to 260 individuals receiving a placebo; another part was to compare 390 people treated with oral CNP520 against 260 participants receiving a placebo.
+The study was going to follow participants for at least 60 months (5 years) and up to 96 months (8 years).

-Secondary outcome measures will assess cognition, biomarkers of disease progression, and antibody response to beta-amyloid.
+Secondary outcome measures include changes in cognition, biomarkers of disease progression, and antibody response to beta-amyloid.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.